TheKevJames/wkrpt/README.md

 Write your report in wkrpt.tex and the Makefile will auto-generate your completed document.

-If you don't have GNU Make, this project can also be built with any standard XeLaTeX + BibLaTex build system.
+If you don't have GNU Make, this project can also be built with any standard XeLaTeX + BibLaTeX build system.
 See the [Makefile](Makefile) for more information.

 LaTeX Dependencies
 ==================